codeclimate/platform/SPEC.md

 Engines run in a secured runtime environment, within container-based virtualization provided by Docker.

-* The root filesystem (`/`) is mounted read-only.
-A `/tmp` volume is mounted read-write for temporary file storage during the engine run.
+* The `/code` directory, containing the files to analyze, & `/config.json`, containing configuration for the engine to use, are mounted read-only.
 * Engines run with no network access (`--net=none` in Docker).
 They must not rely on making any external network calls.
 * Engines run with the minimal set of Linux capabilities (`--cap-drop all` in Docker)
 * Engines are always run as a user `app` with UID and GID of 9000, and never `root`.